-To begin with, money motivating sales people does not work unendingly.
-In other words, increased monetary rewards are not guaranteed to incentivize all salespeople.
+Contrary to popular belief, money does not motivate salespeople; not all, not unendingly.
+In other words, increased monetary rewards (typically from increased targets) are not guaranteed to incentivize all salespeople.
 Even human resource personnel admit that money in itself is not a motivator.
 “How?” you wonder.
 “But money (present or absent) is a central theme in everyday discussion!”
-Well, that’s not for the sales manager to ask, just know.
-For the sales manager, this should be cause for pause.
+It’s even at the very core of Sales.
+Well, that’s not for the Sales Manager to wonder; just know.
+For the Sales Manager, this should be cause for pause.
+Especially when it comes to the importance of sales contests.
 Different salespeople are motivated by different things.
 So, using the formula for calculating the area of a triangle, to that of a square, will give a wrong result.
 Surprised?
 Read on.

 Motivating salespeople: What really works?
 Money?

-Examples of sales incentives besides money to motivate sales people
+Examples of sales incentives because money does not motivate salespeople

 “You will earn more money” or “You will make as much as you want” are typical methods of motivating salespeople.
 And they are true.
 The only problem is they are a false reality.
 The reality is that targets only excite (motivate) the goal oriented sales person to rocket propel for the stars.
 The rest are happy seeing the stars from atop a building or mountain depending on how high up they feel sufficiently motivated to climb, while reaching for ‘more money’.

 You see, theirs is a different cup of tea.
 To thrust their ignition, might mean public recognition.
-As one sales manager once shared, “It is remarkable what displaying his picture, as ‘Salesperson of the month’ did for Karani.
+As one Sales Manager once shared, “Following his winning the sales contest, it is remarkable what displaying his picture, as ‘Salesperson of the Month’ did for Karani.
 The man had a glint in his eye and spring in walk for days!
 He even spoke up more in meetings and prospected harder.”

 So, what else besides money motivating sales people

-Money motivating sales people unendingly is a fallacy.
-Now what?
+Money does not motivate salespeople; not all, not infinitely.
+Believing otherwise is a fallacy.
+After all, if money did motivate everyone why are the vast majority of earning persons likely to end up poor than rich?
+Anyway, now what?
 All the foregoing are proven ways of motivating a sales team.
 But what to use when?
 How to really motivate sales people on a natural level, calls for the sales leader or sales manager to study his sales people and experiment with different methods.
 Demanding results because, “Your job is on the line”, or “You will make more money” is not a silver bullet, and may actually backfire, with some salespeople getting demotivated.

-f you would like to have your sales team sell more, we can help.
+Check out our short courses and other services here..
+If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 115
+Thank you.Views – 570